Actively Recruiting

 You will not qualify if you...

-• Spondylolisthesis greater than grade 1 at the upper surgical level
+• Spondylolisthesis greater than grade 1 at the treated spinal level

 • Surgery required on more than 3 disc levels

-• Degenerative scoliosis with Cobb angle over 20 degrees
+• Degenerative scoliosis with Cobb angle greater than 20 degrees

-• Previous instrumented lumbar surgery on upper or lower level (except intra-spinous device on lower level)
+• Previous instrumented lumbar surgery at the upper or lower level, except intra-spinous device at lower level

 • Stenosis not caused by degenerative changes